Louay Khraish: Career

-Louay Khraish began his career in television, producing the Saudi weekly television magazine, Bayn El Wilayat, which was filmed in nine states, focusing on America's cultural heritage.
+Louay Khraish began his television career as the producer of the Saudi weekly magazine program Bayn El Wilayat, which was filmed across nine U.S. states and explored the rich diversity of America's cultural heritage.
 He also developed content for the digital platforms at Baynounah Media Group in Abu Dhabi before moving back to New York City.
 In 2018, he produced for Film Independent the film education webseries, Film Arabi.

 In 2019, he optioned Lolly Winston's Good Grief with Faissal Sam Shaib, and the script they wrote based on the novel was a finalist at the Austin Film Festival Script Competition.

 He is known for Arzé the Lebanese feature film that he co-wrote and produced with Faissal Sam Shaib.
 The script was an Official Finalist in the First Time Screenwriter Competition at the 2018 Amsterdam Film Festival Van Gogh Awards.
 The film, which premiered at the 14th Beijing International Film Festival and had its North American premiere at Tribeca Festival, was a tribute to Lebanese women.
 The film was Lebanon's submission to the 97th Academy Award.

 He has consulted on feature film scripts, such as Sophie Butros' Solitaire and Jonathan Keijser's Peace by Chocolate.